Rothwell and Milbourne's Garage

 His colleague John James Paine, also wounded, was promoted to the rank of Captain, and survived the First World War, but died 6 months later aged only 27 years.
 He was the son of James Albert Ellis Paine, of Sheffield who in the 1911 census described himself as managing director of a cutlery company; possibly he was a wholesaler.

-Perhaps after the excitement and perils of war Joseph did not want to go back to a mundane job in his father's cotton mill, and his father had funded him to buy Moore's Garage in Cowleigh Road, North Malvern.
+So why did Joseph come to Malvern?
+Perhaps after the excitement and perils of war Joseph did not want to go back to a mundane job in his father's cotton mill, so his father funded him to buy Moore's Garage in Cowleigh Road, North Malvern.
 It was a long way from his home in Manchester, but the air would have been cleaner and life less stressful for those traumatized by the war.

 Steven's Directory of 1923 contains a similar full page advertisement and for the first time identifies the proprietor as J Rothwell BSc, adding that that the business is now a Ford Service Agent, as it had been in 1919.